adap/flower/benchmarks/flowertune-llm/evaluation/general-nlp/README.md

 ## Evaluation for General NLP challenge

-We leverage MT-bench metric provided by [FastChat](https://github.com/lm-sys/FastChat) to evaluate our trained LLMs.
+We leverage MT-bench metric provided by [FastChat](https://github.com/lm-sys/FastChat) to evaluate our fine-tuned LLMs.
 MT-bench represents a comprehensive suite of multi-turn, open-ended questions designed to evaluate chat assistants.
 Strong LLMs, such as GPT-4, serve as judges to assess the quality of responses provided by the chat assistants under examination.